What is Coronary Artery Disease?

 Acute Coronary Syndromes

-Non-ST Segment Elevation Myocardial Infarction
+- Non-ST Segment Elevation Myocardial Infarction

-ST Segment Elevation Myocardial Infarction
+- ST-Segment Elevation Myocardial Infarction

-This acute coronary syndrome is caused by a sudden block of blood supply to one of the arteries.
-It will also show up on an ECG and is usually associated with major symptoms and pain.
+A sudden block of blood supply causes this acute coronary syndrome to one of your arteries.
+It will also show up on an ECG, and usually with significant symptoms and pain.
 Also, there is often damage to the arteries as the blockage progresses.
-Therefore, a doctor should be seen immediately as this syndrome can be very serious (x).
+Therefore, see a doctor immediately as this syndrome can be severe. (x)